 The four previous things are the major items that honey bees collect.
 Every hive needs nectar, pollen, water and propolis.
 However, there is one more collection item.
 In certain conditions, honey bees collect honeydew.

-While it does provide a food source for the colony, honeydew is not the best food for Winter storage.
+While it does provide a food source for the honey bee colonies, honeydew is not the best food for Winter storage.
 It is often high in ash content and can cause dysentery.

 Given the task of collecting everything needed by the colony, the worker bee steps up to the job.
 It is not only things that bees eat she must gather but other needed material.
 The honeycomb must be built, food stored, cracks stopped up to keep out drafts and more.

 The foragers dedicate themselves to working for the good of the bee family.
 The colony could not survive from one season to another without the combined efforts of all.